Difficult-Things/Tokendrink-2025/README.md

 - /dashboard/status

 ### Game Channels
-- /dashboard/status
+- /dashboard/data

-Sends the status of the game.
+Sends the data of the game.
 The ranking is ordered from top to bottom, with the number indicating the index of the team in the list.
 ``` JSON
 {
     "round":2,